JuliaFEM/AbaqusReader.jl/docs/src/index.md

 # AbaqusReader.jl

-ABAQUS input file (.inp) is a very common file format to describe finite element models in the industry.
-The file is used to control the whole numerical simulation, including mesh definition, material parameters, and other simulation parameters.

-`AbaqusReader.jl` is a package designed to parse simulation data defined in the ABAQUS input file.
-The package offers two different approaches to parsing, depending on the user's needs.
-The first one is to parse only mesh data, and another approach is a somewhat more complex approach trying to parse the whole model.

-The main commands for package are `abaqus_read_mesh`, which parses only the mesh part of the input file and returning a simple dictionary containing all relevant mesh data so that user can read the model using own FEM parser.
-Another command is `abaqus_read_model` which is used to read the whole model.
-Both of the commands are demonstrated in the Examples section.
-It should be pointed out that `abaqus_read_model` is highly incomplete as it turned out that it would take a huge amount of work to parse an entire model.
+AbaqusReader.jl provides two distinct ways to read ABAQUS `.inp` files, depending on your needs:

+## Two Approaches for Two Different Needs

+### 1. Mesh-Only Parsing - `abaqus_read_mesh()`

+When you only need the **geometry and topology** (nodes, elements, sets), use this function.
+It returns a simple dictionary structure containing just the mesh data - perfect for:

+- Visualizing geometry
+- Converting meshes to other formats
+- Quick mesh inspection
+- Building your own FEM implementations on top of ABAQUS geometries

+### 2. Complete Model Parsing - `abaqus_read_model()`

+When you need to **reproduce the entire simulation**, use this function.
+It parses the complete simulation recipe including mesh, materials, boundary conditions, load steps, and analysis parameters - everything needed to:

+- Fully understand the simulation setup
+- Reproduce the analysis in another solver
+- Extract complete simulation definitions programmatically
+- Analyze or modify simulation parameters

+## Important Notes

-Also, both functions are tested only with "flat" input files, which is the original ABAQUS input file structure.
-The more structured file format, describing parts, etc. is not tested with the package.
+Both functions are primarily tested with "flat" input files (the original ABAQUS input file structure).
+The more structured file format describing parts, assemblies, etc. may have limited support.

+The `abaqus_read_model()` function parses many common ABAQUS features but does not cover every possible keyword and option in the ABAQUS specification.
+It handles typical use cases for extracting complete simulation definitions.